AET-CS/aet-cs.github.io/white/2024/ML/lessons/coordinates.md

 In conclusion we have seen that matrices can be used to transform vectors between two related coordinate systems.

+\clearpage
 ## Part 3: Linear Transformations

-Another way to interpret the action of a matrix on a vector is to say that the matrix transforms the vector from one place in the place to another.
+Another way to interpret the action of a matrix on a vector is to say that the matrix transforms the vector from one place in the plane to another.
 If we consider the action of the matrix on every point in the plane, we can say that it provides a transformation of the plane into itself.
-By consider the action of the matrix on a few points in the place we can understand its action on the entire place.
+By consider the action of the matrix on a few points in the plane we can understand its action on the entire plane.
 You will create a Jupyter notebook to explore this phenomenon.

 1. Create a new notebook named "Coordinate_Transformations.ipynb"
 1. Define a transformation matrix $M \in \mathbb{R}^{2 \times 2}$.
 You may want to use the one from part 1.